soccerGB/MSIExperiment/Readme.md

    - Pros:
       - Fits well into DC/OS Mesos’s Docker Containerizer model
-      - This approach requires no additional logics added for into the client container image code
+      - This approach requires no additional logics added for into the app container image code
-      - Both the ProxyContainer and the MSIServiceContaienr are in the same subnet as all app containers requesting MSI metadata
+      - Both the Proxy container and the MSIServiceClient are in the same subnet as all app containers requesting MSI metadata
       - Supported by WindowsServer:1709 and later

    - Cons:
-      - Required configuration operations outside of containers: the additon of the "Container Monitor Task", which requires some work This was added to workaround the limitation that the existing Windows networking routing feature does NOT include the Linux iptable routing feature (rerouting all traffics with specifc dest IP from a NAT to a specific net interface) in the context of the NAT networking mode
+      - Required configuration operations outside of containers: the additon of the "Global task" for configuring the MSI request forwarding, this was needed to workaround the limitation, in the context of the NAT networking mode, that the existing Windows networking routing feature does NOT include the Linux iptable routing feature (rerouting all traffics with specifc dest IP from a NAT to a specific net interface)

 ## An example test run

    [A look at this test run log here will get you better idea on how it actually works](https://github.com/soccerGB/MSIRequestProxy/blob/master/docs/TestRun.md)